Salafi jihadist militant groups in the Gaza Strip: Sheikh Omar Hadid Brigade

 The Sheikh Omar Hadid Brigade surfaced in 2015 and is affiliated with IS.
 The group was responsible for the Askhelon rocket attacks into Israel that year.
 Hamas raided the home of their leader Yunis Hunnar in June 2015; he was shot dead while resisting arrest.

 Mujahideen Shura Council in the Environs of Jerusalem

 The Mujahideen Shura Council in the Environs of Jerusalem (MSC) was formed in 2011 or 2012 by Hisham al-Saedni to unify Tawhid wal-Jihad, Ansar al-Sunnah, and several other Salafi jihadist groups.
 It declared allegiance to IS in 2014.
 By 2022, according to the United States, MSC had been inactive for years.

 Jama'at Ansar al-Dawla al-Islamiyya fi Bayt al-Maqdis

 Jama'at Ansar al-Dawla al-Islamiyya fi Bayt al-Maqdis ("Supporters of the Islamic State in Jerusalem") was a group that assassinated Saber Siam, a Hamas commander, in a car bombing,' and fired mortar shells at an Al-Qassam Brigades headquarters in Khan Yunis.'

 Aknaf Beit al-Makdis

-Aknaf Beit al-Makdis was a IS-affiliated group that launched two rocket attacks on Sderot, Israel in 2016.
+Aknaf Beit al-Makdis (أكناف بيت المقدس) was a IS-affiliated group that launched two rocket attacks on Sderot, Israel in 2016.